Meta-States & the Cognitive Triad

 When he first publicised the Meta-States concept in 1994, Michael Hall pretty much took the world of NLP by storm.
 Meta-stating, more than anything before that had gone before, provided a structure for understanding how belief systems built up – either positively or negatively.

-Usually we apply meaning to the primary state from a governing frame of reference – eg: “I’m frightened to death of flying insects” or “Women find me incredibly sexy”.
+Usually – though not always – we apply meaning to the primary state from a governing frame of reference – eg: “I’m frightened to death of flying insects” or “Women find me incredibly sexy”.
 This creates the first level meta-state – our thoughts and feelings about the primary state.
-We then abstract further (usually through that same frame of reference) – effectively interpreting the first level meta-state – to create a second-level meta-state.
+The We then abstract further (usually through that same frame of reference) – effectively interpreting the first level meta-state – to create a second-level meta-state.
 Now we’re thinking and feeling about the thoughts and feelings the primary state generated!
 From that second-level meta-state, we tend to abstract further, interpreting those thoughts and feelings to create a third level meta-state.
 From there we abstract even further, going on and on, to create more and more levels of meta-stating – all further removed from the initial sensory input.

 The example in the graphic below shows a man creating a chain of meta-states from the simple primary state of awareness of the woman not looking at him.

 Belief systems can be either healthy or unhealthy – in that they enable people to cope successfully with life (healthy) or else inhibit people from leading fulfilling lives (unhealthy).
 Unhealthy beliefs about self or others can lead to the development of attribution biases.
+Examining and understanding your own mental processes in this way is a form of what Wilhelm Wundt (1879) is called introspection.

 Michael Hall and a number of other leading NLPers have devised therapeutic strategies for undermining and collapsing unhelpful meta-states and building enabling chains of meta-states.